tanyasmirnova/RUCLSM/README.md

 Modules: module_ruc_ice mand module_ruc_land

 Subroutines include:
-  sfctmp - top subroutine to compute evergy and moisture budgets soil - this subroutine calculates energy and moisture budget for vegetated surfaces without snow, and heat diffusion and Richards eqns in soil.
+  sfctmp - top subroutine to compute evergy and moisture budgets.

+  soil - this subroutine calculates energy and moisture budget for vegetated surfaces without snow, and heat diffusion and Richards eqns in soil.
          - it calls soiltemp subroutine to update soil temerature and skin temprature.
-         - it calls soilmoist subroutine to compute soil moisture and surface runoff snowsoil - this subroutine is called for snow covered areas of land.
+         - it calls soilmoist subroutine to compute soil moisture and surface runoff.

+  snowsoil - this subroutine is called for snow covered areas of land.
 It solves energy and moisture budgets on the surface of snow, and on the interface of snow and             soil.
           - it calls snowtemp subroutine to computes skin temperature, snow temperature, soil tmperature and moisture, surface runoff, snow depth and snow melt.
           - it calls soilmoist subroutine to compute soil moisture and surface runoff